Hitting the blinking target under stochastic resetting: Results

 In the above equation, the only unknown part on the right hand side is $g(t-t'|z, I)$.
 Therefore, the problem would be solved if we find $g(t|z, I)$.
 To do so, we now assume that the system starts at $X(0) = z,~J(0)=I$ and apply the Markov property at the first instance of the target switching to $A$

 In the above equation, we can replace $g(t - t'|x, A)$ using Eq.~(\ref{eq:Dtx0j0}), which gives a closed formula for $g(t|z, I)$.
-The resulting triple integral equation can be solved by applying the Laplace transform ($\lap f(q) := \mathcal{L}\{ f \} (q) := \int_0^\infty e^{-q t} f(t) dt$) with respect to the variable $t$.
-From the calculation, it turns out that it is useful to define the following expressions
+The resulting triple integral equation can be solved by applying the Laplace transform ($\lap f(q) := \mathcal{L}\{ f \} (q) := \int_0^\infty e^{-q t} f(t) {\rm d}t$) with respect to the variable $t$.
+A part of derivation is presented in Appendix~\ref{sec:appendix-derivation}.
+From these calculations, it turns out that it is useful to define the following expressions

 This allows us to express $\lap g(q|z, I)$ in a compact form